Christopher Chaplin

-Christopher James Chaplin (born 8 July 1962) is a Swiss-born English composer and actor.
+Christopher James Chaplin (born 8 July 1962) is a Swiss and English composer and actor.
 He is the youngest son of film comedian Charlie Chaplin and his fourth wife Oona O'Neill.
 He is the grandson of Eugene O'Neill.

 Biography

 Christopher Chaplin was born on 8 July 1962 at Clinique de Mont Choisi in Lausanne, Switzerland.
-He is the youngest child of film actor Charlie Chaplin and his fourth wife Oona O'Neill: when Chaplin was born, his father was 73 years old.
+He is the youngest child of film actor Charlie Chaplin and his fourth wife Oona O'Neill: when Christopher was born, his father was 73 years old.
 Chaplin's father died of a stroke in 1977 at the age of 88, when he was aged 15.

 Chaplin studied piano under Irene Denereaz in Vevey, then settled in London to become an actor.
 He made his feature film debut as Ivan in the comedy film Where Is Parsifal?
-(1983), screened in the Un Certain Regard section at the 1984 Cannes Film Festival, and played Jacques Sette in Charles Jarrott's TV miniseries Till We Meet Again based on the eponymous novel by Judith Krantz.
+(1983), screened in the Un Certain Regard section at the 1984 Cannes Film Festival, and played Jacques Sette in Charles Jarrott's TV miniseries Till We Meet Again based on the semi-autobiographical novel by Judith Krantz.